jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function returns a pandas Series object containing the extracted ground truth values.

 ### **Function Details**
-The given code is a function named `_extract_ground_truth_values` that is used to extract ground truth values from a source dataset.
+The given code is a function named `_extract_ground_truth_values` that is used to extract ground truth values from a source data set.
 Here is a breakdown of the code:

 1. The function takes the following parameters:
    - `ground_truth`: Either a string representing the path to the source data containing ground truth or a DataFrame containing the ground truth data.
    - `output_feature_name`: A string representing the output feature name for the ground truth values.
-   - `ground_truth_split`: An integer representing the dataset split to use for ground truth.
+   - `ground_truth_split`: An integer representing the dataset split to use for the ground truth.
 It defaults to 2.
-   - `split_file`: An optional parameter that can be a string representing the file path to split values or None.
+   - `split_file`: An optional string representing the file path to the split values.
+It defaults to None.

 2. The function first checks if the `ground_truth` parameter is a string or a DataFrame.
 If it is a string, it calls a helper function `_get_ground_truth_df` to load the ground truth DataFrame from the specified path.
 If it is already a DataFrame, it assigns it to the variable `ground_truth_df`.

 3. The function then checks if the ground truth DataFrame contains a column named "SPLIT".
-If it does, it retrieves the split values from the DataFrame and filters the ground truth values based on the specified `ground_truth_split` value.
+If it does, it extracts the ground truth values for the specified `ground_truth_split` by filtering the DataFrame using the condition `split == ground_truth_split`.

-4. If the ground truth DataFrame does not contain a "SPLIT" column, the function checks if a `split_file` is provided.
+4. If the ground truth DataFrame does not contain a column named "SPLIT", the function checks if a `split_file` is provided.
 If it is, the function reads the split values from the file.
-If the file is in CSV format, a warning is issued (as this format is deprecated) and the split values are loaded using the `load_array` function.
-If the file is in Parquet format, it is read using `pd.read_parquet`.
+If the file is in CSV format, it raises a DeprecationWarning and loads the split values using the `load_array` function.
+If the file is in Parquet format, it reads the split values using `pd.read_parquet`.

-5. After obtaining the split values, the function creates a boolean mask (`mask`) to filter the ground truth values based on the `ground_truth_split` value.
-The mask is created by comparing the split values with the `ground_truth_split` value and reindexing it to match the index of the ground truth DataFrame.
+5. After obtaining the split values, the function creates a boolean mask `mask` by comparing the split values with the `ground_truth_split` value.
+The mask is then aligned with the index of the ground truth DataFrame to account for any dropped rows during preprocessing.

-6. Finally, the function returns the ground truth values (`gt`) based on the filtering performed using the mask.
-If no filtering is required, all the ground truth values are returned.
+6. Finally, the function returns the ground truth values by indexing the `output_feature_name` column of the ground truth DataFrame using the mask.

-Note: The code assumes the presence of additional helper functions (`_get_ground_truth_df` and `load_array`) that are not provided in the given code snippet.
+Note: The code assumes the existence of a helper function `_get_ground_truth_df`, which is not provided in the given code snippet.

 ## Function **`_get_cols_from_predictions`** Overview
 The function `_get_cols_from_predictions` takes three parameters: `predictions_paths`, `cols`, and `metadata`.

 It iterates over each `predictions_path` in the `predictions_paths` list.
-It reads a parquet file at the given `predictions_path` and assigns it to the `pred_df` variable.
+It reads a parquet file at the given `predictions_path` and assigns it to the variable `pred_df`.

 It then checks if a file with the extension "shapes.json" exists by replacing the file extension of `predictions_path` with "shapes.json" using the `replace_file_extension` function.
 If the file exists, it loads the JSON data from the file into the `column_shapes` variable.
 It then calls the `unflatten_df` function to unflatten the `pred_df` DataFrame using the `column_shapes` and a specified backend engine.

 Next, it iterates over each `col` in the `cols` list.
-If the `col` ends with the `_PREDICTIONS_SUFFIX` (a constant value), it extracts the feature name by removing the `_PREDICTIONS_SUFFIX` from the end of the `col` string.
-It retrieves the corresponding feature metadata from the `metadata` dictionary using the feature name.
-If the feature metadata contains a key "str2idx", it maps the values in the `pred_df[col]` column using a lambda function that looks up the value in the "str2idx" dictionary of the feature metadata.
+If the `col` ends with the `_PREDICTIONS_SUFFIX` string, it extracts the `feature_name` by removing the `_PREDICTIONS_SUFFIX` from the end of the `col` string.
+It retrieves the corresponding `feature_metadata` from the `metadata` dictionary using the `feature_name`.
+If the `feature_metadata` contains a key "str2idx", it maps the values in the `col` column of `pred_df` to their corresponding indices using a lambda function.

-After processing the categorical features, it converts the `pred_df` DataFrame into a numpy dataset using the `to_numpy_dataset` function and the `LOCAL_BACKEND` backend.
+After converting the `pred_df` DataFrame to a numpy dataset using the `to_numpy_dataset` function and the `LOCAL_BACKEND`, it appends the selected columns (`col`) from the `pred_df` to the `results_per_model` list.

-Finally, it appends the selected columns (`col`) from the `pred_df` DataFrame to the `results_per_model` list.
-After iterating over all `predictions_paths`, it returns the `results_per_model` list.
+Finally, it returns the `results_per_model` list, which contains the selected columns from each `pred_df` DataFrame for each `predictions_path` in the `predictions_paths` list.

 ### **Function Details**
 This code defines a function called `_get_cols_from_predictions` that takes three arguments: `predictions_paths`, `cols`, and `metadata`.